vectordotdev/timber-elixir/README.md

   # Payment rejected @metadata {"level": "warn", "event": {"payment_rejected": {"customer_id": "xiaus1934", "amount": 100, "reason": "Card expired"}}, "context": {...}}
   ```

-* In the Timber console use queries like: `payment_rejected.customer_id:xiaus1934` or `payment_rejected.amount>100`
+* In the [Timber console](https://app.timber.io) use the query:
-* Also, notice there is no mention of Timber in the above code.
-Just plain old logging.
+  `payment_rejected.customer_id:xiaus1934` or `payment_rejected.amount>100`

 #### What about regular Hashes, JSON, or logfmt?

 Go for it!
-Timber will parse the data server side, but we *highly* recommend the above examples.
+Timber will parse the data server side.
+If the event is meaningful in any way we
-Providing a `:type` allows timber to classify the event, create a namespace for the data you
-send, and make it easier to search, graph, alert, etc.
+_highly_ recommend loggin it as a custom event (see above).

 ```ruby
 Logger.info(%{key: "value"})